Empirical Formula

 Molecular formula: C₂H₆O (ethanol)

-For HL students, empirical formulas often come from raw combustion data rather than neat percentages.
-The method:
+For Higher Level students, empirical formulas often come from combustion analysis data: